britram/taps-transports/draft-ietf-taps-transports.md

 guidance on whether a feature is required, a preference by the application, or something in between.
-Examples of features of Transport Services are reliable delivery, ordered delivery, content privacy to in-path devices, integrity protection, and minimal latency.
+Examples of features of Transport Services are reliable delivery, ordered delivery, content privacy to in-path devices, and integrity protection.

 The IETF has defined a wide variety of transport protocols beyond TCP and UDP, including SCTP, DCCP, MP-TCP, and UDP-Lite.
 Transport services